-Key Performance Parameters (KPP):
+Key Performance Parameters (KPP) Development Steps:

 Guidelines for Identifying the Capstone Concepts Joint Operation (CCJO)-derived KPP:

-- If the answer is yes to either of the above, designate at least one (if not more) attributes as a KPP for each relevant characteristic.
+- If the answer is yes to either of the above, designate at least one (if not more) attribute as a KPP for each relevant characteristic.
 It is not necessary to designate as a KPP every attribute associated with a particular characteristic, only those most essential to the capability.